 Laguna Lachuá National Park

-This almost perfectly circular turquoise lagoon is its own ecological island, like a square patch of forest floating on a surrounding sea of deforestation.
+This Guatemala national park is an almost perfectly circular turquoise lagoon that is its own ecological island, like a square patch of forest floating on a surrounding sea of deforestation.
 To see it from the air is to get a crash course in tropical forest management and the significance of ecological islands.

 The 14,500-hectare Laguna Lachuá National Park is still one of the most beautiful places on earth, despite its challenges.
 Here you can enjoy the refreshing waters and the dense forest all around in an atmosphere of utter tranquility.
-There are more than 300 species of birds found here, including mealy parrots and keel-billed toucans.
+There are more than 300 species of birds found here, including mealy parrots and keel-billed toucans and turquoise-browed motmot.
 Jaguars still roam the park, and you can sometimes see footprints.

 The lake lies partially below sea level, at an altitude of 173 meters above sea level, but also 222 meters deep.
 One of the more exciting theories concerning the lake’s formation contends the lakebed is an old meteor crater, with the rest of the meteor that created it had fallen near Cobán Guatemala in an area known as the Nim Tak’a depression.